prasann/autogen-distributed-chat/README.md

 ## Usage

-- `uv sync` to create the virtual environment and install dependencies.
+1. Create the virtual environment and install dependencies using `uv sync`.
+2. Add your OpenAI endpoint and API key to `src/config.yaml`.
-- `./run.sh` to start the distributed group chat and open the UI in your browser.
+3. Call `./run.sh` to start the distributed group chat and open the UI in your browser.